makersacademy/axa-makers-leaders-cases/smuv-drive-module3.md

 offering more flexibility and options as part of the insurance, depending on the contract and options agreed with account managers.

-Because of the premium cost, SmuvDrive offers SLA (Service Level Agreements) to its enterprise customers to guarantee a minimum level or service, or offer compensation in case these are not met.
+Because of the premium cost, SmuvDrive offers SLAs (Service Level Agreements) to its enterprise customers to guarantee a minimum level or service, or offer compensation in case these are not met.

 These past years have been incredible good for SmuvDrive – the investment in product, marketing and sales allowed it to grow at an incredible pace.
 However, this rapid growth came at the cost of technical debt, causing a range of bugs and failures in a system which is becoming increasingly complex.